 Pick a conversation starter!

 Always pick a movie or TV show that would be a good conversation starter.
 This tip would be the same no matter how you decide to host your Knitflix night.
 I tend to stay away from picking shows that require you to pay close attention.
 You need to choose things that won't cause you to drop your stitches, dc when you should have made a sc, and won't throw your tension off.
 At the same time, part of the fun of a knitflix night is getting the chance to chat and catch up with your friends.
 Choose a movie or show that encourages conversation.
 My go-to would be anything that you've already watched.
 Going with something that you and your friends have already seen gives you the chance to watch your stitches and is an instant conversation starter for your friends.
 The goal is to laugh and take a break.
 The show is just the backdrop to your party, not the main focus.

-The best part of a virtual Knitflix night is that you can get as cozy as you want!
-Throw on your favorite sweaters, sweatpants, or pair of cozy socks and you're ready to go!
+The best part of a virtual Knitflix night is that you can get as cosy as you want!
+Throw on your favourite jumper, joggers, or pair of cosy socks and you're ready to go!
 You might not feel comfortable going to a movie theater while wearing your pajamas or wrapped in a blanket.
 But with a virtual Knitflix party, you can do exactly that!
 So take advantage of it.
-Surround yourself with all of your favorite snacks.
-Choose snacks that are yarn friendly (no sticky candies) and place them within arms reach!
+Surround yourself with all of your favourite snacks.
+Choose snacks that are yarn friendly (no sticky sweets) and place them within arms reach!
 Just don't forget to mute your microphone when you are chewing so that everyone won't have to hear it in their ears.
-The goal is to make this a fun and cozy experience for everyone who shows up!
+The goal is to make this a fun and cosy experience for everyone who shows up!

 Bring a friend!